 - 10.1 It must be recognised that the Neighbourhood Plan cannot deliver the full vision; it is either beyond the scope of planning laws or requires remedial action to deal with existing shortcomings.
 For that to happen individuals and groups in the community as well as the Parish Council must continue their work of building and maintaining a strong community and in working with developers, landowners, businesses and other agencies to provide the facilities best targeted to meet community needs. - 10.2 The areas in which issues to work on have arisen in the course of consultations are noted in Table 10.1.
-Ownership of the issues has been suggested and when agreed active action planning should follow.
 Inclusion in this list is not meant to signify approval or prioritisation of these issues.